git/git.github.io/General-Microproject-Information.md

 addressed.
 If it has not been addressed, please ask first on the mailing list if it's a good idea to work on that.

+As for bugs, and many things really, you can also ask if you are not sure it's simple enough to fix.

 ### Searching the code base itself

 Your best bet is probably to search for strings like "FIXME", "TODO",